moltenform/scite-files/files/api_files_howto_properties.md

 # the line import myprop1
 # looks for a file named myprop1.properties and loads it
 # with this approach, relative directories can be used
+# if this approach is used, to install a properties file you'll have to add a line
+# import mypropfile
+# to begin using the file mypropfile.properties

 ```